Risk Identification and Management Basics Training Course

 Business Holding Company

-8 HoursA business holding company is a corporate structure where a parent company, known as the "holding company," holds stakes or shares in other companies referred to as subsidiary companies.
-The primary objective of such a company is not the direct production of goods or services but the management and control of its subsidiaries.
+8 HoursA business holding company is a corporate framework where a parent entity, referred to as the "holding company," maintains ownership stakes or shares in other entities, known as subsidiaries.
+Its primary objective is not the direct manufacture of goods or provision of services, but rather the management and control of these subsidiary organizations.

-- Identify the strategic, operational, and fiscal benefits of operating under a holding structure.
+- Recognize the strategic, operational, and fiscal benefits associated with adopting a holding structure.

-- Know the legal requirements and the applicable tax regulations for establishing and managing these companies.
+- Understand the legal prerequisites and applicable tax regulations governing the establishment and administration of such companies.

-- Apply strategies for the effective management, control, and coordination of subsidiary companies.
+- Implement effective strategies for the management, oversight, and coordination of subsidiary entities.

-- Analyze practical cases to make well-informed decisions regarding the creation and operation of a holding company.
+- Evaluate real-world scenarios to make informed decisions regarding the formation and operation of a holding company.

 Chief Technology Officer (CTO) Fundamentals

-14 HoursThis instructor-led, live training in Slovakia (online or onsite) is aimed at current CTOs and upcoming CTOs such as technical directors or technical managers who wish to acquire the technical and managerial perspective needed to be an effective CTO.
+14 HoursThis instructor-led, live training in Slovakia (online or onsite) is designed for current CTOs and aspiring ones, such as technical directors or technical managers, who seek to develop the technical and managerial insights required to excel in the role.

-- Hire and lead a vibrant and innovative technical team.
+- Recruit and lead a dynamic, innovative technical team.

-- Effectively adopt and manage the technology needed to develop great products.
+- Effectively adopt and manage the technologies necessary to develop superior products.

-- Apply useful techniques and strategies for managing products and projects.
+- Utilize effective techniques and strategies for managing products and projects.

-- Scale the company business and move it in the right direction.
+- Scale the company’s business and steer it in the right direction.

 Digital Marketing in China

-14 HoursThis training is ideal for individuals interested in Digital Marketing and Strategies.
+14 HoursThis course is ideal for professionals involved in digital marketing and strategic planning.

-By the end of the training, participants will grasp the significance of analytics and well-crafted strategies, illustrated with relevant examples.
+Upon completion, participants will grasp the significance of analytics and strategic planning, supported by relevant examples.

 Integrated Risk & Corporate Governance